saper0/tsp-heuristics/README.md

 ## TSP-Instances

-Implementations have been tested on and nativly support berlin52, gr120, pcb442 and fl1400 instances from TSPLIB
+Implementations have been tested on and nativly support the berlin52, gr120, pcb442 and fl1400 instances from TSPLIB